 Before joining Johns Hopkins, Dr. Soltanian was the interim chair of the Department of Plastic Surgery at the University Hospitals Case Medical Center in Cleveland, Ohio.

 Dr. Soltanian has published numerous papers and presented at various national meetings.
 He has served in several educational and organizational capacities and has been recognized with several awards.
-He is board-certified with the American Board of Plastic Surgery.
 He is an active member of the American Society of Plastic Surgeons and a fellow of the American College of Surgeons.